piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 published: false
 ---

-It is very common that companies implement their websites wholly in their native language without giving thought to the extensibility of this approach in the future.
-When they later need to expand into another market, it becomes a huge job to enable multi language support across the website.
+Commonly, companies implement their websites wholly in their native language without considering the extensibility of this approach in the future.
+When they later need to expand into another market, it becomes a massive job to enable multi-language support across the website.
 Planning for this problem in advance can make the process of adding new languages much less painful.

-At the most basic level, there are two different parts of the application that need to be localised.
-Firstly, the frontend which involves all of the static content on the page.
-Secondly, the backend where all dynamic content is stored.
+At the most basic level, two different parts of the application need to be localised.
+Firstly, the frontend, that involves all of the static content on the page.
+Secondly, the backend, where all dynamic content is stored.

-Today I am going to take you through the former by showing you how you can localise your React applications using the React i18next library.
+Today, I will take you through the former by showing you how you can localise your React applications using the React i18next library.

 # Setup